lhf552004/quiz-project/A3-feedback.md

 TEAM E checkout f1458ecdd987cdfa1a0ee87d86e7be18d318889d

+- met with trangv on apr 13, code reviews are in pull request.
+Status in individual submissions, do not reflect connection between back end and front end.
+Need to update marks for code review and regression tests

 ## Team submission

 _Thanks for making this easy to follow, with very clear yet concise meeting notes, and everything follows neatly from there._